-6 of the Best Things to See & Do in California
+6 Best Places to Visit in California

-Having just watched American drama series The OC for about the fourth time, the state of California has had a certain prominence recently.
+I loved American drama series The OC and the state of California has had a certain prominence.
 The series is set in the coastal town of Newport Beach in Orange County, and focuses on the lives of the rich families who form the community.

-1. Hollywood Walk of Fame, Los Angeles
+1. Los Angeles

 Hollywood is a popular destination for tourists due to its iconic status.
 The Hollywood Boulevard is home to the Walk of Fame; over 2400 stars are embedded in the pavements, each one recognising the achievements of someone from the entertainment industry.

 It was first established in 1958, and each star has a picture icon representing the industry of the owner.
 Also on Hollywood Boulevard is the Dolby (Kodak) Theatre, which holds the annual Academy Awards; outside are the hand and foot prints of famous actors cast in concrete.
 Another worthwhile trip is the Star Homes tour.

 2. Venice Beach

 Approximately half an hour by bus from central Los Angeles, Venice Beach is a world away from the glamour of Hollywood.
-The area has a more relaxed feel and is culturally significant, with street performers, poets and artists lining the beachfront boardwalk.
+The area has a more relaxed feel and is culturally significant, with street performers, poets, skateboarders and artists lining the beachfront boardwalk.

-3. Old Town, San Diego
+3. San Diego

 As San Diego sits near the border, Mexican, Spanish and American influences are evident, both in the architectural style and its cultural attractions.
 Buildings include a courthouse, blacksmiths, a traditional adobe, museum and stables, and the park runs regular history demonstrations.

 4. Santa Monica

 The City of Santa Monica is situated in Los Angeles County and occupies an envious beachside location facing the Pacific Ocean.
 It has seen an increase in tourism in recent years, mainly due to investment in facilities and the regeneration of the beach front.

 The city also has excellent shopping and dining facilities; it is home to several large chain stores as well as independent outlets.
 However occasionally the weather can be unpredictable; we left clear skies and sunshine in LA to find the whole of Santa Monica shrouded in cold sea mist, so be prepared!

-6. Yosemite National Park
+5. Yosemite National Park